 Trademarks, service marks… I can no longer drive down a commercial strip in my town or open my cupboards without counting the marks I see along the way and pondering their origins.
 There are so many stories to tell through the trademark process.
 (Just take a gander on Wikipedia at the Johnson & Johnson page to get a glimpse into their little stake in trademark world.
 Did you know they trademarked the Red Cross symbol?
 And what happened to the mark after that?)

 There’s an old phrase that when you are a hammer, you see nails everywhere.
 I am seeing trademarks everywhere, as well as lots of potential trademarks, if the owners decide take my or others’ advice that trademarking a name, logo or slogan is one of the most important and cost-effective protections to take for a business, assuming that it is available (by meeting USPTO requirements).
 So, all ® and TM fun aside, you will definitely hear more about trademarks in future posts on this blog!

 P.S.
-Since posting the above, a senior trademark attorney and mentor of mine kindly alluded to the fact that the trademark gods do not look kindly on witticisms tending toward genericide, even if used tongue-in-cheek.
-Please note for the record that neither Band-Aid nor any other name above is used in the generic.
-I really prefer Band-Aid to any other brand of adhesive bandage, duraflame to any other firelog and Fairway to any other market.
+Since posting the above, a seasoned trademark attorney and mentor of mine kindly alluded to the fact that the trademark gods do not look kindly on witticisms tending toward genericide, even if used tongue-in-cheek.
+Please note for the record that sarcasm is a hallmark of mine (and I don’t mean greeting cards).
+Neither Band-Aid nor any other name above is used in the generic.
+I really prefer Band-Aid to any other brand of adhesive bandage, Duraflame to any other firelog and Fairway to any other market.
 You can quote me on that.